amaus/jMath/README.md

 `gradle install`

-gradle will build a jar of this library and install it into a local maven repository on your machine, located in ~/m2/repository
+gradle will do several things.
+It will create and install the jar and executables to $JMATHDIR/build/install/jMath and to the local maven repository (for archival purposes).
+The maven local repository is located in ~/.m2/respository It will also generate the javadocs, zip them up, and install them to the

-You can then find the jar, add its location to your classpath, and then import this library into any java programs you want to write.
+$JMATHDIR/distributions and the maven local repository.

 ## javadoc